 Research Assistant: Cosima Gillhammer

 The OTL is a liturgically organised set of Mass readings derived mostly from the Old Testament books of the Wycliffite Bible.
-It was circulated with the Wycliffite Bible and survivies in 25 manuscritps.
-Its authorship is unknown but it might be the work of the original translators or members of their circle.
-It might preserve a version of the Wycliffite translation that is earlier or considerably different from the ones surviving in biblical manuscripts proper, making it the most important piece of currently unstudied evidence known to textual critics of the Wycliffite Bible.
+It was circulated with the Wycliffite Bible and survivies in 39 manuscritps.
+Its authorship is unknown, but it may be the work of the original translators or members of their circle.
+It reflects stages in the work on the translation that are not attested in biblical manuscripts proper, making it a highly important piece of evidence for textual critics of the Wycliffite Bible.

 English literature, 650-1550; manuscript studies and textual criticism; the English Language